jali-clarke/history-monad/README.md

 Like a state monad, but it stores a list of saved states.

 Use "bookmark" to create a snapshot of the current state and push the snapshot onto the stack.
-Use "rewind" to try to revert to the previous state.
+Use "rewind" to try to revert to a previous state.
+"Remembering" peeks back and allows you to perform a stateful computation while preserving the states which come afterward.

 The usual "get" and "set", as well as other MonadState-supported actions, will act using only the current state.